SoniReddyMaram/Learning-CSS-Flexbox-by-building-a-Photo-Gallery/README.md

 - Use CSS properties like 'width', 'height', 'margin', and 'padding' in the stylesheet to tweak the layout.

 ##License

-This project is open-source and available for modification and distribution under the "freecodecamp".
+This project is open-source and available for modification and distribution under the "freecodecamp/SoniReddyMaram".

 Feel free to experiment with code and create your own Photo-Gallery.